Bootable SPI flash

 Taking care of the ATF and the AR100 firmware may need some additional tricks on AArch64 (packing multiple blobs in a FIT container? or use something more lightweight?).
 Though this is not really SPI boot specific.

 Running SPI at only 6 MHz might be not fast enough and adding something like ~0.5 second to the boot time (needed to transfer ~500KB of the main U-Boot binary).
 In order to improve boot time a little bit, probably the SPL header can be extended to include a special optional field for the maximum supported SPI clock speed and also the number of dummy cycles for the Read Data Bytes at Higher Speed (0Bh) command.
 This information can be added to the SPL header by the firmware flasher software (see the "Upgrading the SPI flash firmware" section).

 The main U-Boot binary can get a more complete implementation for handling SPI flash, also with a full write support by making use of the driver model and the existing SPI framework.
 However please also see the "Security considerations" section below, because it might be unreasonable to allow accessing the SPI flash from U-Boot in the case if U-Boot runs in the non-secure mode on AArch64.
 Either way, the SPI flash support in the main U-Boot binary is very much optional.

-A driver model compatible SPI driver for u-boot is currently being worked on.
+A driver model compatible SPI driver for u-boot was worked on and is now available in mainline u-boot (see below).
 In combination with the earlier work on the SPL, this driver allows for booting both u-boot and Linux from SPI flash.
 At the moment, the following boards have been tested:

 - H2+ Orange Pi Zero with Macronix MX25L1605D 16 Mbit